Andrewchik/rss-reader-server2/README.md

     npm install

 ### Usage
+1. Connecting to the database
+   - Place my .env file into the server folder.

-1. Generate a JWT token:
+3. Generate a JWT token:
  - Open a terminal and navigate to the server directory.
  - Run the following command:

      ```bash
      ts-node generateKey.ts

-2. Start the server:
+3. Start the server:

      ```bash
      npm start